myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Not because numbers are not important.
 Numbers are very important.
 Numbers can save people from stories that are too confident.
 But numbers opened at the wrong time can make people stop seeing faces.
 >
-> For now, just remember this: 47 of us write because 47 of us first witnessed reflections that made ordinary notes not enough.
+> For now, just remember this: 47 of us write because 47 of us first witnessed reflections that made ordinary records not enough.
 Outside those 47, there are other voices, other bodies, other universes, and the same name with wounds that are not the same.
 >
 > Some have arrived.
 Some have not.
 Some perhaps never will.
 >